-For the six months ended June 30, 2009, potentially dilutive securities include stock options, convertible preferred stock, contingently issuable shares from stock dividends, units of limited partnership interests in the Operating Partnership, or units, that are exchangeable for common stock and preferred units of limited partnership interest of the Operating Partnership, or preferred units, that are convertible into units or exchangeable for our preferred stock.
-The only securities that had a dilutive effect for the six months ended June 30, 2009 were stock options and contingently issuable shares from stock dividends.
-For the three and six months ended June 30, 2008, the only securities that had a dilutive effect were stock options.
-We accrue dividends when they are declared.
-Potentially dilutive securities were excluded from the calculation of diluted earnings per share for the three months ended June 30, 2009 because the effect of their conversion would have been anti-dilutive to net loss attributable to common stockholders.
+For the six months ended June 30, 2009, potentially dilutive securities include options to purchase shares of Simon Property common stock, preferred units, contingently issuable units from unit distributions and certain preferred units that are convertible into or exchangeable for units.
+The only securities that had a dilutive effect for the six months ended June 30, 2009 were stock options of Simon Property and contingently issuable units from unit distributions.
+Potentially dilutive securities were excluded from the calculation of diluted earnings per unit for the three months ended June 30, 2009 because the effect of their conversion would have been anti-dilutive to net loss attributable to common unitholders.
+We accrue distributions when they are declared.